Automattic/vip-cli/docs/RELEASING.md

 1. The release has been tested across macOS, Windows, and Linux.
 1. All tests pass and your working directory is clean (we have pre-publish checks to catch this, just-in-case).
+1. The pre-publish [script](https://github.com/Automattic/vip-cli/blob/trunk/helpers/prepublishOnly.js) has been run.
+This script performs some confidence checks to avoid common mistakes.

 You can release either using GitHub Actions or locally.